bbridges/ccino/README.md

 If a test throws an error they are printed gracefully.
 Exceptions are printed like in node.js.
 The last calling frame is printed at the top, and for readability, the line context is hidden to make them shorter (they can be shown by an option in the CLI).
+The tests will keep running even if one fails by default.

 ```